mondeja/mdpo/docs/install.rst

 .. code-block:: ini

    -e git+https://github.com/dominickpastore/pymd4c.git@master#egg=md4c
-   md2po
+   mdpo

 MacOS and Windows users
 =======================

 This library depends on `pymd4c`_, which is not installed automatically in Windows and MacOS distributions, so you need to install it `building from source`_.

 .. _pymd4c: https://github.com/dominickpastore/pymd4c